uswds/uswds-site/_components/form-controls/13-time-picker.md

 | --- | --- | ---
 data-min-time | .usa-time-picker | The start time that would be used for the time picker combo-box options.
 Given in hh:mm 24 hour format.
 The default is 00:00. data-max-time | .usa-time-picker | The end time that would be used for the time picker combo-box options.
 Given in hh:mm 24 hour format.
 The default is 23:59. data-step | .usa-time-picker | The number of minutes between options.
 The minimum is 1 minute.
+The default is 30 minutes.

 </div>
     <h4 class="usa-heading">Package information</h4>